-Sump pumps will remove water from the building's foundation drain tile through a

-- Because severe storms may result in power failure, a battery-powered backup sump pump is highly recommended. - ☐ Install a backflow prevention device, which will prevent raw sewage from an overloaded main sewer line from backing into the building's drainage system. - Hire a qualified plumber to install the device according to local building codes.
+- Sump pumps will remove water from the building's foundation drain tile through a discharge tube outside of the building. - Hire a qualified plumbing contractor to install the sump pump. - Because severe storms may result in power failure, a battery-powered backup sump pump is highly recommended. - ☐ Install a backflow prevention device, which will prevent raw sewage from an overloaded main sewer line from backing into the building's drainage system. - ainage system.
+Hire a qualified plumber to install the device according to local building codes.